-- Category B: passenger cars with an engine size of 1,850cc or more and less than 2,850cc and commercial vehicles with GVW (Gross Vehicle Weight) of less than 2,500kg; - Category C: passenger cars with an engine size of 2,850cc or more and commercial vehicles and off-road vehicles with GVW of 2,500kg or more.
+Category B: passenger cars with an engine size of 1,850cc or more and less than 2,850cc and commercial vehicles with GVW (Gross Vehicle Weight) of less than 2,500kg;

+Category C: passenger cars with an engine size of 2,850cc or more and commercial vehicles and off-road vehicles with GVW of 2,500kg or more.

-Similarly, Malaysia has had local content requirements for motorcycles since 1981; assemblers are required to use at least 60 percent locally produced parts.
+Similarly, Malaysia has had local content requirements for motorcycles since 1981; requiring assemblers to use at least 60 percent locally produced parts.

 Malaysia also has investment incentives that come with local content requirements.
-The Promotion of Investment Act of 1986 requires that production plans be given such privileges as "pioneer status" or "investment tax allowance" (ITAs) to meet local content standards.
+The Promotion of Investment Act of 1986 requires production plans given such privileges as "pioneer status" or "investment tax allowance" (ITAs) to meet local content standards.
 Companies given "pioneer status" are relieved of 70 percent of their income tax liability for a period of five years.
-Malaysia notified the WTO of these measures, and Japan has monitored the situation to ensure that they have not expanded and that they have been eliminated on schedule.
-But Malaysia has not eliminated all of them.
+Malaysia notified the WTO of these measures and Japan watched that they have not expanded or that they have eliminated on schedule.
+But, it also has not eliminated them.
 At the end of December 1999, it applied for an extension under the TRIMs Agreement to the end of 2001.
-The WTO is considering this request, and we will need to continue to monitor the situation so that these measures do not expand any further.